 While all of these services can help you manage your shared email, we think you’ll see why Outpost is the best choice if you’re looking for a simple, affordable, powerful tool that offers a team of people who are ready to help you get set up.
-But you don’t have to take our word for it—you can try Outpost free for 30 days and use it with your team.
+But you don’t have to take our word for it—you can try Outpost for free and use it with your team.

 Tools and features in our comparison

 We’ll start with an overview of each service’s pros, cons, and who they’re a good fit for.
 We’ll also show you a handy comparison table, that addresses nine key features of top email management software packages: